 In this oral history interview clip, Kaylyn’s cousin, Ravyn, discusses how Kaylyn’s family keeps her memory alive.

 Prior to becoming a Baptist minister, Rev. Mattie Johnson Waters owned a juke joint.
 But in 1958, Waters converted to Christianity and spent decades of her life serving the Black community in Altoona, PA before she passed away from COVID-19 in 2022.
-In this clip, Robert Marshall, Waters’ grandson, reflects on her community outreach.
+In this clip, Robert Marshall, Waters’s grandson, reflects on her community outreach.

 She also discussed Irene’s love for the Green Bay Packers, her queer identity, her military service, and her desire to address food deserts in Black and Brown communities.